mui/material-ui/packages/mui-codemod/README.md

 ### `base-use-named-exports`

 Base UI default exports were changed to named ones.
+Previously we had a mix of default and named ones.
+This was changed to improve consistency and avoid problems some bundlers have with default exports.
+See https://github.com/mui/material-ui/issues/21862 for more context.

 This codemod updates the import and re-export statements.

 ```diff